fremartini/aoe-balance-bot/README.md

 A Discord bot written in Go to balance AoE2 DE lobbies using in-game id's.

 # Commands
 - `!balance`: Create two teams of players with minimal ELO difference in an AoE2DE lobby using its provided game id (`!balance aoe2de://0/xxxxxxxxx`).
+This command will also run if a lobby id is pasted into a channel without the command prefix
 - `!help`: Display all available commands

 # Setup